cmiciano/ANEMONE/README.md

 # Running Anemone Locally
-ANEMONE can be one locally on your own Shiny Server.
+ANEMONE can be run locally on your own Shiny Server.
 Instructions to install Shiny Server can be found here. https://shiny.rstudio.com/articles/shiny-server.html https://docs.rstudio.com/shiny-server/

-* Create a folder (for example ANEMONEloc) in the location you will host ANEMONE and transfer the ANEMONE files to said folder
+* Create a folder (for example ANEMONElocal) in the location you will host ANEMONE and transfer the ANEMONE files to said folder
-* Your directory should look like /srv/shiny-server/ANEMONEloc and contain the files
+* Your directory should look like /srv/shiny-server/ANEMONElocal and contain the files
   * data (a folder with necessary files for ANEMONE)
   * app.R
   * convertSymbols.R
   * genHeatmap.R
   * subsetGenes.R
-* Your local version of ANEMONE should be accessible at  http://[local_server_url]:3838/ANEMONEloc/
+* Your local version of ANEMONE should be accessible at  http://[local_server_url]:3838/ANEMONElocal/

 <br>
 <br>